Connect Akto with Cloudflare Container

 async function sendToAkto(request, requestBody, response, responseBody, env) {

-const aktoAPI = "https://<your-cloudflare-container-ingestion-service-address>/api/ingestData";
+const aktoAPI = "https://<your-ingestion-service-address>/api/ingestData";

 const logs = generateLog(request, requestBody, response, responseBody);